 Birth control is any method used to prevent pregnancy.
 Another word for birth control is contraception.

-If you have sex without birth control, there is a chance that you could get pregnant.
+If you have vaginal sex without birth control, there is a chance that you could get pregnant.
 This is true even if you have not started having periods yet or you are getting close to menopause.

 Be sure to tell your doctor about any health problems you have or medicines you take.
-He or she can help you choose the birth control method that is right for you.
+Your doctor can help you choose a birth control method that will work for you.

 Types of Birth Control